egemenc21/tricount-replica-app/README.md

 # Project Details
 For this project, I used modern frontend development tools like React, Vite, SASS, TypeScript, React-Router and Redux-Toolkit for global state management.
 For the backend, I used Firebase for authentication, store users, tricount groups and collections.
 For a better coding experience for me and the people to understand the code I used ESLint Airbnb.

+# Netlify
+To reach the website online you can follow this link: https://main--aquamarine-empanada-f3b8ca.netlify.app/

 # React + TypeScript + Vite